CalvinMT/TrustVaccSim/concept/simplistic_step_by_step.md

 ## 1. Vaccine efficiency

 Agents are given an additional parameter showing their vaccinated state, which is different from a health state.
 Either they are vaccinated, or they're not.
-The vaccinated parameter plays a role in the probability for agents to get infected, in the time it takes them to recover from their infection and by influencing the chances they have not to get hospitalised and die.
-In other words, a good vaccine makes vaccinated agents have fewer chances to get infected by other agents, it makes them recover faster from their infected state and it should prevent them from being hospitalised.
+The vaccinated parameter plays a role in the probability for agents to get infected, in the time it takes them to recover from their infection and by influencing the chances they have to not get hospitalised, nor die.
+In other words, a good vaccine makes vaccinated agents have fewer chances to get infected by other agents, it makes them recover faster from their infected state and it should prevent them from getting hospitalised.

 The simulated vaccine has five adjustable parameters, all controlling the probability for a vaccinated agent of any state to get to the next state.